Saosing/sharecorners/README.md

 ## Why another "pdf-to-image" package

-Once in a while, I need to
+Once in a while, I need to conver